dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 Depending on the status of the incident the appropriate field has to be set accordingly.

-To access the global notifications configuration, click on the **Configuration** in the menu and select the **Global notifications configuration** in the tree panel.
+To access the global notifications configuration, click on the **Configuration** in the menu and select the **Global incident notifications** in the tree panel.

 When no notifications are configured, the only default notification configuration will be present.